robstoll/atrium/README.md

 It has the following minimum requirement:
 - Kotlin: 1.4
 - JVM: 11
+- JS: IR-Backend (LEGACY supported was dropped with Atrium 1.2.0)

 In case you use Kotlin 1.5 or newer, then regardless of the target platform, you can use the following group and artifactId